We're super excited to share more crafty DIY ideas with you.

 Isn’t it just perfect to celebrate the Winter Solstice and welcome in a new season?

 Now for the cardboard luminary.
-Use a craft knife to cut a box shape with a window from the thick, sturdy card stock.
+Use a craft knife to cut a box shape with a window from the thick, sturdy card stock (get the template here).
 Lightly score along the fold lines so it’s easier to fold.

 Glue the forest silhouette over the window portion of the box shape and then fold it and glue the side down.
 Attach a bauble to the roof portion using fishing gut and some sticky tape.